 a list of functions containing the indicators to be calculated additionally.
-Such functions must and must only depend on the target variable y, the weights and the threshold (numeric value) (see Example 3) even though some arguments might not be used in the additional function.
+Such functions must and must only depend on the target variable y and optional can depend on weights and the threshold (numeric value) (see Example 3).
 Defaults to NULL.

-if TRUE, observations with NA values are deleted from the sample data.
-Defaults na.rm to FALSE.
+na.rm if TRUE, observations with NA values are deleted from the sample data.
+Defaults to FALSE.